Are you a people person? Add in-depth studies of human resources management and organizational development, and put that talent and passion to work.

 The study of organizational systems and strategies designed to drive organizational competitive advantage and enhance organizational performance.
 Specific focus is on systems thinking, becoming a learning organization, and continuous improvement.

-This course revolves around identification and analysis of leadership strategies for dealing with both functional and dysfunctional conflict in the workplace.
-Included is a study of conflict management styles of avoidance, accommodation, collaboration, negotiation, mediation, and domination.
+Identification and analysis of management strategies for dealing with both functional and dysfunctional conflict in the workplace.
+Included is a study of conflict management styles of avoidance, accommodation, collaboration, negotiation, mediation and domination.

 * If Business Management majors or Organizational Development majors take this specialization, they may have HRM435 replace HRM300 and/or MGT475 replace MGT470.